ZYinMD/marvelsnap-on-screen/maintain.md

    **Order of rows in the excel:**

+   In the app, shows are sorted based on the sort option in the bottom left panel, so the order in excel doesn't matter.

-   It's generally ordered in the same order as the wikipedia page which is chronological, but exceptions in tv series for instance Loki season 1 was aired in 2021, She-Hulk in 2022, but on wikipedia Loki appears below She-Hulk because it's in the "Ongoing" section, so in excel it's also below She-Hulk.
-In the future when all seasons of Loki are finished, I may or may not remember to move it up.
+   (Rows in excel are generally ordered in the same order as the wikipedia page which is chronological, some exceptions in tv series for instance Loki season 1 was aired in 2021, She-Hulk in 2022, but on wikipedia Loki appears below She-Hulk because it's in the "Ongoing" section, so in excel it's also below She-Hulk.
+When all seasons of Loki are finished, I won't remember to move it up.)

-   In the end, the order in app is determined by `map.ts`.
-I'll just manually adjust the order to what I like.

 1. Add a new entry in `map.ts`.
 Red squiggles should already appeared because not all shows are listed, the new entry will make the squiggles go away.

 1. Now it's time to add cards in the new entry.
 First go to its wikipedia page.

-- If it's a movie or live action tv series, just read the "Cast" section, it's easy.
+- Read the "Cast" section to add cards to it.

-- If animated series, create a new txt file in `facts/one-time-scripts/animated-tv-series/wiki-pages` and copy and paste all wikipedia text into it.
+- Create a new txt file in `facts/one-time-scripts/animated-tv-series/wiki-pages` and copy and paste all wikipedia text into it.
 If there's another dedicated wikipedia page for "plot of all episodes", prefer that page over the main page.
-Then run the search script.

-- I used to have a script to compare the wiki txt with all existing cards, but now it's deprecated.
-No longer sure how to find all cards, I'll figure out then.
+This txt helps with future searches.